melindahiggins2000/IBS_519_Fall2022_HW3/README.md

 ## Homework 3

-1. Open HW3_script.R file
+1. Open HW3_report.Rmd file
-2. Using the code examples we did in class, write code to solve the 9 Problems and 1 BONUS question.
+2. Using the code examples we did in class, write code to solve the 8 TASKS and 1 BONUS TASK.